 We are one of the largest housing associations working in England, owning or managing circa 50,000homes in London, Kent, Surrey, Sussex, Hampshire, the East of England and East Midlands.

 We only use specified, reputable employment agencies to source labour and always verify the practices of any new agency we use before accepting workers from that agency.
 This is reflected in our Recruitment & Selection Policy.

-We ensure that we have systems in place with an overarching policy statement as well as a whistle blowing policy to encourage the reporting of concerns and the protection of whistle blowers
+We expect all employees to adhere to the Group’s Staff Code of Conduct.
+We ensure that we have systems in place with an overarching policy statement as well as a whistleblowing policy to encourage the reporting of concerns and the protection of whistle blowers.

 Our supply chains include the sourcing of products and services related to the development and management of housing.

 Our procurement activities take place in England and our contractors and suppliers are predominantly UK-based.
 We follow The Public Contracts Regulations 2015, which govern good practice in procurement.

 Managed by a dedicated procurement team, we adhere to our own Procurement Policy and Procedure, which ensures we engage with reputable contractors who comply with all relevant legislation, regulations and practices.
 The Procedure considers the Modern Slavery Act to be an important piece of legislation that governs registered providers.

 Significant contracts require suppliers to sign our Modern Slavery Code of Conduct in order to be considered during a tender process; we do not trade with suppliers who do not sign our code of conduct.
 In addition, our standard contract terms include the requirement for all suppliers to comply with the Act.
 These arrangements help us ensure maintenance of our standards.